frederic-perez/AmE-dictionary/data/idioms.md

 __have a hard time with (someone or something)__
 __have a heart of glass__ To have or be in a state of extreme emotional fragility or susceptibility, one that is easily influenced or affected by others. _Poor Mary has a heart of glass; I don’t know how she’ll recover from Tom’s refusal to go to the prom with her._
 __have a heart of gold__ :two: To be very kind and generous.
-__have a heavy heart__ :dart: To have a dejected or miserable attitude or disposition; to be in a depressed or grievous state. _I’ve had a terribly heavy heart since my dog passed away._
+__have a heavy heart__ :dart::two: To have a dejected or miserable attitude or disposition; to be in a depressed or grievous state. _I’ve had a terribly heavy heart since my dog passed away._
 __have a leg up__ :two: To be in a position of advantage (over someone else). _One must always be looking for ways to have a leg up if one wants to succeed in this business._
 __have a light heart__ :two: To have a carefree, uplifted attitude; to be in a happy or gladdened state or condition. _Though it is, of course, bittersweet to leave my friends and family behind, I have a light heart because of the amazing opportunities that await me in Europe._
 __have a look-see__ :dart::two: To have a very quick look or brief examination. _A: “Is there any more of that cake left in the fridge?”
 B: “I’ll go have a look-see!”_